Nymboida, New South Wales: History

 Settlement began in 1840 when squatters Gregory Blaxland Jnr, son of the explorer Gregory Blaxland, and William Forster established sheep stations in the area.
 Blaxland subsequently named his land claim Pandemonium due to the conflict that was encountered.
 Several years later, when he was trying to sell the land on, Blaxland changed the name of the property to Nymboida.
 The naming of the town of Nymboida, which is located within the boundaries of Blaxland's initial claim, was derived from this title.
-Blaxland was murdered by Aborigines at Gin Gin, in what became known as the Tirroan Tragedy.
+Blaxland was murdered by Aboriginal people at Gin Gin, in what became known as the Tirroan Tragedy.

 Nymboida became a service stop for Cobb and Co stagecoaches, bullock teams, timber cutters, graziers and other pioneers who stopped here on the wool road from Armidale to Grafton.
 Nymboida now has an inn, general store, police station and a public primary school that has 20 pupils enrolled as of 2018.
 Agriculture and tourism are the main sources of income in the region.